duckdb/duckdb-web/_posts/2021-08-27-external-sorting.md

 <img src="/images/blog/sorting/tpcds_customer_type_payload_barplot.svg" alt="Comparing sorting speed with different payload types" title="Customer Payload Type Experiment" style="max-width:100%"/>

-As expected, re-ordering strings takes more time than re-ordering integers, but only by a little.
+As expected, re-ordering strings takes much more time than re-ordering integers.
-This is true for every system HyPer, which is impressive considering that strings are difficult to deal with efficiently.
+Pandas has an advantage here because it already has the strings in memory, and most likely only needs to re-order pointers to these strings.
+The database systems need to copy strings twice: Once when reading the input table, and again when creating the output table.
+Profiling in DuckDB reveals that the actual sorting takes less than a second at SF300, and most time is spent on (de)serializing strings.

 #### Conclusion
 DuckDB's new parallel sorting implementation can efficiently sort more data than fits in memory, making use of the speed of modern SSDs.